StudioEtrange/mambo/README.md

 * nvidia-docker

-NOTE : mambo will auto install docker-compose
+NOTE : mambo will auto install other tools like docker-compose

-## SERVICES
+## SERVICES INCLUDED

 * Plex
 * Ombi